Stephen Sweeney · Technical Writing Portfolio

 Different operational contexts.

 The constitutional architecture composes differently across aviation, desktop agents, and narrative AI.
-Same SwiftVector kernel.
+Same kernel pattern.
 Replayable evidence in every jurisdiction.
+Writing samples indexed at /portfolio →

 Flightworks Sentinel